All Episodes

 That's what this case was about, the Chicago gun case.

-And it is uh it is a fascinating look here because the Supreme Court in this ruling not only confirmed that the Second Amendment means what it says, but it uses discrimination and abuses against blacks after the Civil War to make the point.
+And it is a fascinating look here because the Supreme Court in this ruling not only confirmed that the Second Amendment means what it says, but it uses discrimination and abuses against blacks after the Civil War to make the point.

-I mean, the left is gonna have a conniption fit once they read this ruling, because the justification in part for the ruling is that uh freed slaves would not be free were they denied the right to keep and bear arms.
+I mean, the left is going to have a conniption fit once they read this ruling because the justification in part for the ruling is that freed slaves would not be free were they denied the right to keep and bear arms.

-And so there were several rulings demanding that in addition to their newfound freedom, they also be granted access to amendment two and amendment number fourteen.
+And so there were several rulings demanding that in addition to their newfound freedom, they also be granted access to Amendment 2 and Amendment number 14.

-It's an amazing case when you look at this, because the the conservative position, according in order to be free, the Constitution must be interpreted as to what it says, and it must apply to everybody.
+It's an amazing case when you look at this because the conservative position, according, in order to be free, the Constitution must be interpreted as to what it says, and it must apply to everybody.

 The United States Constitution is the single greatest document defining and attesting freedom that has ever been written.

-The Second and Fourteenth Amendments prevented recently freed slaves from remaining de facto slaves forever.
+The Second and 14th Amendments prevented recently freed slaves from remaining de facto slaves forever.

-The second and fourteenth amendments, if you if if if they were denied, for example, recently freed slaves denied the right to keep and bear arms, they still totally were not free.
+The Second and 14th Amendment, if they were denied, for example, recently freed slaves denied the right to keep and bear arms, they still totally were not free.

 That's what this court has said today.